Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 Attic Greek«Ὁ ποιητής καί ἐκκρεμής»

-A very early work in progress that’s meant to be a loose style pastiche of the Nightwish track it’s named after.
+A very early work in progress meant as a loose style pastiche of the Nightwish track it’s named after.
 It doesn’t actually feel very close yet, which isn’t all that surprising, since Tuomas Holopainen’s composition style is deceptively complex.
-I’m not entirely certain where this one is going yet, or if I’m even going to attempt to finish it in this style – I may end up going in a completely different direction with it.
+I’m not entirely certain where this one is going yet, or if I’ll even attempt to finish it in this style – I may end up taking it in a completely different direction.

 Even if I don’t, it already sounds like it belongs in a ’90s JRPG, so I’ll probably lean into the Nobuo Uematsu/Yasunori Mitsuda/Hiroki Kikuta/Yoko Shimomura/Motoi Sakuraba style as much as I can.
-I’ve been listening to all five for over two decades, and the first three in particular are such fundamental influences on my style that I’m not sure I could write something without their influence on it if I tried.
-As a great Canadian philosopher once wrote: “If you choose not to decide, you still have made a choice.⁽²⁾ A corollary of this principle is that if you try not to sound like an act, they have still influenced you.
+I’ve been listening to all five for over two decades; the first three in particular are such fundamental influences on me that I doubt I could write something without their influence if I tried.
+In the immortal words of a great Canadian philosopher: ⟨youtu.be/urBpdyFCZmo⟩ “If you choose not to decide, you still have made a choice.⁽²⁾ A corollary of this principle is that if you try not to sound like an act, they have still influenced you.

-There’s probably also some conspicuous Genesis influence on this – another fundamental influence on my songwriting that I don’t think I could dispel if I tried (I’ve probably been listening to them since my literal infancy).
-I can’t think of a popular music composer more skilled at key changes than Tony Banks.
+There’s probably also some conspicuous Genesis influence on this – another fundamental influence on my songwriting that I doubt I could dispel if I tried (I’ve probably been listening to them since my literal infancy).
+I can’t think of a popular music composer more skilled at key modulation than Tony Banks, and perhaps only Brian Wilson is on his level.

-I avoided key changes in the music I was writing for Tempus Irae Redux, where the music would sometimes mix with a chant drone on C; thus, key changes could introduce unintended dissonance.
+I avoided modulation when writing music for Tempus Irae Redux, which often featured a chant drone on C as an ambient sound; thus, modulations could introduce unintended dissonance.
 I also haven’t used them in my Endless Sky tracks: they’re meant to be built on-the-fly based on game conditions, requiring everything to be in the same key for optimal results (I’ve settled on G minor).
-As a result, actually being able to use key changes in a new composition for once has felt oddly liberating.
+As a result, actually being able to change keys in a new composition for once has felt oddly liberating.

-Naturally, this modulates keys a few times, using some variant of John Coltrane’s Giant Steps progression, if memory serves.
+Naturally, this changes key a few times; I think I employed some variant of John Coltrane’s Giant Steps progression.
 Just don’t ask me to improvise over it.

 Contents · Tracklist · Discography · Portfolio · Contact me · Website index